-- gathering and analyzing data, using critical thinking, and problem solving techniques to inform the problem defining and solution identifying process - using timely, effective, and transparent processes for making decisions and articulating who makes which decisions - empowering others and distributing leadership when appropriate by distinguishing when to employ delegated decision-making, consensus decision-making, leader-made decisions after input, or leader directed decisions - communicating, explaining, and reflecting on decisions - evaluating decisions for effectiveness, equity, intended and actual outcomes, follow-up actions, and revisions as needed. - incorporating data-driven decision making with effective technology integration to analyze school results - Leadership Development: Effective school leaders actively cultivate, support, and develop other leaders within the organization.
-They demonstrate proficiency in: - identifying and cultivating potential future leaders, - mentoring emerging leaders to assume key leadership functions, - providing evidence of delegation and trust in sub-ordinate leaders - inspiring growth in emerging leaders within the school community - planning for succession management in key positions - developing sustainable relationships between school leaders and parents, community, higher education, and business leaders - promoting and supporting teacher-leadership functions focused on instructional proficiencyt and student learning - 6.
+- gathering and analyzing data, using critical thinking, and problem solving techniques to inform the problem defining and solution identifying process - using timely, effective, and transparent processes for making decisions and articulating who makes which decisions - empowering others and distributing leadership when appropriate by distinguishing when to employ delegated decision-making, consensus decision-making, leader-made decisions after input, or leader directed decisions - communicating, explaining, and reflecting on decisions - evaluating decisions for effectiveness, equity, intended and actual outcomes, follow-up actions, and revisions as needed - incorporating data-driven decision making with effective technology integration to analyze school results - 5.
+Leadership Development: Effective school leaders actively cultivate, support, and develop other leaders within the organization.
+They demonstrate proficiency in: - identifying and cultivating potential future leaders, - mentoring emerging leaders to assume key leadership functions, - providing evidence of delegation and trust in sub-ordinate leaders - inspiring growth in emerging leaders within the school community - planning for succession management in key positions - developing sustainable relationships between school leaders and parents, community, higher education, and business leaders - promoting and supporting teacher-leadership functions focused on instructional proficient and student learning - 6.
 School Management.
-Effective school leaders manage the organization, operations, and facilities and resources in ways that maximizes the use of resources in an instructional organization and to promote a safe, efficient, legal, and effective learning environment.
-They demonstrate proficiency in: - task and project organization, implementation, and delivery - establishing appropriate deadlines for themselves and the entire organization - organizing schedules, time, and resource allocations in ways that promote collegial efforts for school improvement and faculty development - organizing time and projects effectively with clear objects and coherent plans - prioritizing quality on targeted improvements over superficial coverage of everything. - effectively managing and delegating tasks and consistently demonstrate fiscal efficiency - organizing time and projects effectively with clear objects and coherent plans - providing fiscal stewardship by completing projects on schedule and on budget - 7.
-Communication and Collaboration.
-Effective school leaders practice two-way communications and use appropriate oral, written, and electronic communication and collaboration skills to accomplish school and system goals and build and maintain relationships with students, faculty, parents, and community.
-They demonstrate proficiency in:
+The effective school leader manages the organization, operations, facilities and resources in ways that maximizes the use of resources in an instructional organization and promote a safe, efficient, legal, and effective learning environment.
+They demonstrate proficiency in: - task and project organization, implementation, and delivery - establishing appropriate deadlines for themselves and the entire organization - organizing schedules, time, and resource allocations in ways that promote collegial efforts for school improvement and faculty development - prioritizing quality on targeted improvements over superficial coverage of everything. - effectively managing and delegating tasks and consistently demonstrate fiscal efficiency - organizing time and projects effectively with clear objects and coherent plans - providing fiscal stewardship by completing projects on schedule and on budget - 7.
+Communications.
+Effective school leaders practice two-way communications and use appropriate oral, written, and electronic communication and collaboration skills to accomplish system goals and build and maintain relationships with students, faculty, parents, and community.
+They demonstrate proficiency in: - actively listening to and learning from students, staff, parents, and community - recognizing individuals for good work - maintaining high visibility at school and in the community - regular communications to staff and community that keeps all stakeholders engaged in the work of the school - analyzes input and feedback - utilizes appropriate technologies for communication and collaboration - assisting teachers in using technology to access, analyze, and interpret student performance data and communicating student performance information to students, parents, and community